A running list of 2022 Super Bowl commercials

 Zendaya (“Spider-Man: No Way Home”) shills seashells as Sally in this spot for Squarespace.
 (Say that five times fast.)

-Taco’s Bell’s 2022 Super Bowl commercial is full of whimsy, taking place in some sort of bizarre clown universe (which conveniently still features a Taco Bell).
+Taco’s Bell’s 2022 Super Bowl commercial is full of whimsy, features pop star Doja Cat, and takes place in some sort of bizarre clown universe (which conveniently still features a Taco Bell).

+Dolly Parton and Miley Cyrus raise their voices to “do it for the phones.”

+Zach Braff and Donald Faison reunite to sing a new version of “I Feel Pretty” from West Side Story.

 In a teaser for its 2022 Super Bowl commercial, TurboTax gave a sneak preview of a spot featuring “Ted Lasso” star Jason Sudeikis.